SystemsApproach/security/principles.rst

 2.3.2 Principle of Least Privilege
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The principle of least privilege has a long history in computer
-science, having been proposed by Saltzer and Schroeder in 1975.
+science, having been proposed by Saltzer and Schroeder in 1975 (see
+the Further Reading).
 The
 principle states:

   "Every program and every user of the system should operate using the